Edward Olivares Player Props: Royals vs. Orioles

 Edward Olivares At The Plate

-- Olivares has seven doubles, three triples, five home runs and 10 walks while batting .232.
+- Olivares has nine doubles, three triples, five home runs and 11 walks while batting .247.

-- Olivares has driven in a run in 11 games this season (23.9%), including one multiple-RBI game.
+- In 59.6% of his games this year (28 of 47), Olivares has picked up at least one hit, and in nine of those games (19.1%) he recorded multiple hits.

-- He has scored in 19 games this year (41.3%), including multiple runs in five games.
+- He has scored in 20 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.